fluxth/dotfiles/README.md

-fluxth's dotfiles
-use with caution, not yet completed!
+fluxth's personal configuration files maybe unstable, use with caution!